- Tax Reform

 - Medicaid enrollment is handled through individual states.

-- The U.S. Postal Service will continue to deliver the mail.
+- The U.S. Postal Service may continue to deliver the mail.

 - Members of Congress still get paid.